codeOfRobin/try-swift-talk/try!Swift.md

 # Prelude

 ^ Hello Everyone!
 It’s an honour and pleasure to speak here.
-Round of applause for the  speakers and organizers.
-Great job everyone. <Press next NOW>

----

-# 👏👏👏

-^ <clap with everyone>
+Great job everyone, especially speakers and organizers.

 ---

 [.build-lists: true]

 ^So, let's do a show of hands first